ericmjl/protein-systematic-characterization/protocols/cell-culture.md

 **Plate from frozen state**
 1. Add 10mL DMEM growth medium (+ growth factors) to tissue culture plate.
 2. Move cells from -80C to 37C water bath.
-Centrifuge cells (ask Kim for specific speed and time, but 1500rpm for 5 min should be fine), remove supernatant, and resuspend in 1mL pre-warmed DMEM.
+Centrifuge cells at 1500rpm for 5 min, remove supernatant, and resuspend in 1mL pre-warmed DMEM.
 3. Add 1mL cells to medium, slowly.
 Gently shake plate to cover.
 Incubate in 37C.
 Split about 3 days later.

 Notes: